classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/features/realtime-notifications.md

 1. Total received messages of a contact (user)
 2. New messages while chatting with a user
 3. Message is seen or not
+4. User is typing... (coming soon in next version)

 ---